Center for Autoimmune Diseases Research (CADRe)

 Create a powerful database to enable deep discovery—We are eager to create a new database to store, retrieve, and manage all of our collected information powerfully and efficiently.
 With the right technology making this robust information easily available and accessible, our own researchers—and those from around the world—can study the data to move the field forward.

 Add key investigators to our team—The fastest way to provide better treatment options and cures for autoimmune diseases is by adding strong researchers at every level, allowing us to move beyond the basic science of immunology and expand our collaborative work in human disease.
-Please email Andrea Stewart at email@example.com if you are interested in joining our group.
+Please email Susan Prause at firstname.lastname@example.org if you are interested in joining our group.